michal-h21/lua-uca/README.md

 > chochol
 > jasan

-More samples of use can be found in the `spec` directory.
+More samples of the library usage can be found in the source repository of this package on [Github](https://github.com/michal-h21/lua-uca).
-`tools/indexing-sample.lua` is a simple indexing processor.
+See `HACKING.md` file in the repo for more information.

 ## Use with Xindex processor